Related Articles

 What is an M4A File

 M4A (MPEG-4 Part 14) is an Apple-based file format encoded using the Advanced Audio Coding (AAC) mechanism.
 These files feature lossless compression without losing the audio quality.
-M4A was the initial audio format in iTunes Store but is used across other platforms besides Apple devices.
+M4A was the initial audio format in the iTunes Store but is used across other platforms besides Apple devices.
 This file format makes headway when it comes to sound quality and size.
 You can easily reset the M4A file format to M4R as a ringtone on your iPhone device.
 M4A is also DRM-free, enabling flexible editing and transfer of the files.

 What is a FLAC File